-DMO Injects N400bn To Economy – DG — Nigeria Today
+DMO injects N400bn to economy – DG — Nigeria Today

 Mrs Patience Oniha, Director-General, Debt Management Office, said in Lagos on Friday that the Federal Government had released about N400bn government securities into the economy to service its debt and improve liquidity.
 Oniha made the assertion at the 2nd Vanguard Economic Discourse tagged; “Economy in Rebound: Pitfalls, Trajectories and Resetting.’’
 She said the fund was […]

-The post DMO Injects N400bn To Economy – DG appeared first on Leadership Nigeria Newspapers.
+The post DMO injects N400bn to economy – DG appeared first on The Herald Nigeria Newspaper.

 Do you have something awesome to share with the world?
 Click here to share